Archive for July, 2009

 KanjiBox for iPhone

 By far the best way to spend your Summer while improving your Japanese (whether at the beach or on a crowded Tokyo subway, wedged between two sweaty salarymen).
-This application works on all iPhone and iPod Touch models (provided they run iPhone OS 3.0) and is entirely offline (doesn’t use any internet connection at all).
+This application works on all iPhone and iPod Touch models (provided they run iPhone OS 3.0 or later) and is entirely offline (doesn’t use any internet connection at all).

 More info and screenshots on KanjiBox’s website